rhul-compsoc/SimpleGUICS2Pygame/README.rst

 Changes
 =======
-* December 31, 2013
+* April 4, 2014

   - Changed filename used by ``_load_media()`` (use now the query part of URLs).

   - Added precision to Window$ installation.
-  - Updated CodeSkulptor programs links.
+  - Updated media and CodeSkulptor programs links.

 * 01.04.00 --- December 16, 2013